-How Long Does Seconal Stay in Your System?
+How Long Does Seconal (Secobarbital) Stay in Your System?

 Today, Seconal is most commonly used in doctor-assisted suicide.
 It’s also an anticonvulsant drug and can be used to reduce seizures in patients who have epilepsy.
 It’s advised to exercise caution when taking Seconal and to be vigilant for signs of addiction and withdrawal.
 Seconal can be both psychologically and physically addictive over the course of extended treatment.